 Supporting dynamic resolution of ambiguities through something like GLR parsing can provide a practical way out of situations that parser generators are traditionally bad at.

 And contrary to some of the abstractions I mentioned before, this one actually gets us something.
 Context-free grammars, when combined with a proper parser generator, really do give us fast parsers from readable, compact grammar declarations.

 A strict separation between the tokenizer and parser is problematic.

 But just because this type of parser is traditionally ran with a completely separate tokenizer doesn't mean it has to be.
 Having the parse state drive the tokenizer is largely unproblematic.
-You can either can even have the parser generator set this up automatically, without user involvement.
+You can even have the parser generator set this up automatically, without user involvement.